homearanya/inspiring-leaders/src/pages/leadership-development/training-programmes.md

 The programme works in three steps:

-1. **Attetion Training:** Attention is the basis of all higher cognitive and emotional abilities.
+1. **Attention Training:** Attention is the basis of all higher cognitive and emotional abilities.
 Train attention to ensure clarity of mind.
 This quality of mind – both calm and alert – forms the foundation for emotional intelligence.
 2. **Self-Knowledge and Self-Mastery:** Use trained attention to understand cognitive and emotional processes.
 This knowledge provides the individual with the ability to regulate and master emotions.
 3. **Create Useful Habits and Leadership Skills:** Develop the habits of leading with compassion and communicating with insight.
 These habits can be learned and will create trust that leads to highly productive collaborations.